CAMB-DSbD/tee-morello-performance-experiments/README.md

-We store the data collected from the experiment inside a compartment for the purecap-benchmakr  ABI in the [pipe-in-experiment-purecap-benchmark-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/pipe-performance/inside-tee-execution-purecap-benchmaek/pipe-in-experiment-purecap-benchmark-results.csv) file.
+We store the data collected from the experiment inside a compartment for the purecap-benchmark  ABI in the [pipe-in-experiment-purecap-benchmark-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/pipe-performance/inside-tee-execution-purecap-benchmark/pipe-in-experiment-purecap-benchmark-results.csv) file.